Introduction to Java

 Java Editions (SE, EE, ME)

-There are four Java programming language platforms.
+There are four platforms for the Java programming language.

 Java SE (Standard Edition)

-Java SE API provides the core functionality of the Java programming language.
+The Java SE API provides the core functionality of the Java programming language.
 It defines everything from the basic types to objects used for networking, Security, database access, etc.

 The Java SE platform comprises a virtual machine, development tools, deployment mechanisms, and other libraries.